 For example, if the wage is £16,000pa for 40 hours per week, and you're contracted to work 20 hours, then you will earn £8,000pa.

 Take a look at the National Careers Service for handy tips and advice on job hunting, apprenticeships, training, CV writing and even tips for a successful interview.

-Check the Universal Job Match website; you may even get the opportunity for free training or an apprenticeship!
+Check the Governments 'Find a job page; you may even get the opportunity for free training or an apprenticeship!